 The Association inaugurates an annual Child Accident Prevention Week Program on a national scale.
 This program proves highly successful and today enjoys the cooperation of many police and fire departments, civic clubs, and parent-teacher associations.

 After a four-year trial period, The Association adds 28 days’ hospitalization benefits.

 A non-disabling medical benefit is added, allowing a member payment for a minor injury.

 At the National Convention, the role of Community Services Chairmen is formed at the Post, State, and National levels in order to more closely align the Association with Community Service opportunities in all areas.

-The Scholarship Trust for the Deaf and Near Deaf is created (today this is known as the Scholarship Trust for the Hearing Impaired).
+The Scholarship Trust for the Deaf and Near Deaf is created (today this is known as the TPA Hearing Trust).

 Women are granted TPA membership for the first time.
 Women now hold a variety of leadership positions at all levels of the organization.

 The Association is licensed in twenty-nine states with 151 Posts in the principal cities of these states.
 Over 17,000 people have been members for 25 years or longer, and over 1,500 are 50 year members.

 1890's Saint Louis, Missouri